The Horseman (opera): Act 1

 The story begins at Eastertide in 16th century Russia where Anna and her husband are kept as serfs in a merchant's household in Novgorod.
 Anna seduces the merchant but the wife of the merchant finds this out and humiliates Antti; she then insists that her husband kill Antti and Anna.
 Antti binds the merchant and his wife and sets fire to their house.
 As he dies the merchant predicts Antti his death.

 Act 2

 They escape to Finland, where, in the second act a series of cases are heard in a courtroom at Olavinlinna castle.
 The first defendant turns out to be Anna who is accused of burying her baby by an unknown man in the forest.
 Anna declares herself a widow whose husband appears to her in a dream.
-Antti appears disguised as an old man, to give evidence of Anna husband's death.
+Antti appears disguised as an old man, to give evidence of Anna's husband's death.
 The horseman reports on the night in Novgorod, when the house of the merchant burned and they all perished.
 By the end of the act all the prisoners escape.